-How to Build a DIY Hot Tub for 5K
+How to Build a DIY Hot Tub

+Build a hot tub?
 When I wanted to put a Hot Tub in the back garden, after sizing it up, it was just not going to fit, however hard I tried.
 Not because of the space, just the fact that there are a few tight corners that even up ended, on its side, with lots of people to help and manoeuvre it, a regular hot tub would just not going to get through.
 That was not going to stop me getting what I wanted most – a Hot Tub!
 I needed to build a Hot Tub.

 The image above is the finished article.
 It’s fantastic!
 This website is the culmination of the knowledge that I have acquired along the way that I wanted to share with you all.
 I’ve put together this guide where I am to cover everything you need to build your own DIY hot tub.